calypsonet/keyple-demo-ticketing/src/reloading-remote/README.md

   - `ContractPriority` Analysis:
     - If `ContractPriority` Value == `ContractTariff` skip the next points and go to CNT_UPD. (can be expired)
     - Else, Set `ContractPriority` Value = `ContractTariff`, set the flag to `true`.
-  - If the operation is a new contract write (indicated by the layer above or when `ContractPriorty` Value != `ContractTariff`):
+  - If the operation is a new contract write (indicated by the layer above or when `ContractPriority` Value != `ContractTariff`):
     - If there is one, or more, `ContractPriority` Field at 0 then the one with the lowest index will be the position of the contract to load.
 Set `ContractPriority` Value = `ContractTariff`, set the flag to true and go to CNT_UPD.
     - Else, if there is no `ContractPriority` Field at 0 then search for the first `ContractPriority` field at 31 and set that index as the one to load.
 Set `ContractPriority` Value = `ContractTariff`, set the flag to true and go to CNT_UPD.
     - Else (there are no expired nor empty positions) reject the card. <Abort Transaction and exit process>.